-The culmination of decades of studying patient populations, the value of OA+ extends far beyond a scoring system.
+The culmination of decades of studying patient populations, the value of Outcomes Analytics extends far beyond a scoring system.
 Quantros learned long ago that every nuance of the healthcare continuum plays a role in the patient journey, just as Bluebook discovered the symbiosis between healthcare quality and cost, the guiding light to high-quality care at a Fair Price™.

-Throughout the ever-evolving healthcare landscape, Bluebook and Quantros shared a common value before the two companies ever crossed paths: The patient is the center of the healthcare continuum.
+Throughout the ever-evolving healthcare landscape, Bluebook and Quantros shared a common value before the two companies crossed paths: The patient is the center of the healthcare continuum.

-Joining the expertise of two market leaders in healthcare navigation and provider quality outcomes creates enormous opportunities for providers to improve the quality of their care and streamline efficiencies that raise their value benchmarks; and fortifies organizations with precise and truthful information to better care for their employees through enhanced benefits programs … powerful harbingers for change in an industry that has never needed it more.
+Joining the expertise of two market leaders in healthcare navigation and provider quality outcomes has created enormous opportunities for providers to improve the quality of their care and streamline efficiencies that raise their value benchmarks; and fortifies organizations with precise and truthful information to better care for their employees through enhanced benefits programs … powerful harbingers for change in an industry that has never needed it more.